 How to see the

-For students from CM2 to 5th , Paris
+For students from CM2 to 5th grade, Paris

-What is the purpose of remembering?
+What is the point of remembering?
 How does memory work?
 Who remembers and why?
-Christian Boltanski, Jiro Taniguchi, Muriel Bloch and many other artists have addressed these issues.
-Starting from the discovery of very varied works (installation, comics, music, tales...), children will try to understand the main mechanisms of memory and its major functions.
-They will then discuss the use and role of commemorative plaques.
+Christian Boltanski, Jiro Taniguchi, Muriel Bloch and many other artists have addressed these questions.
+From the discovery of very varied works (installation, comic book, music, tale...), children will try to understand the main mechanisms of memory and its major functions.
+They will then examine the use and role of commemorative plaques.

 Duration